Laragear/Preload/README.md

 ## Usage

-By default, this package pushes a queued job data each 10,000 requests, containing a list of all the most accessed files of the application.
+By default, this package pushes a queued job data each 10,000 requests, containing a limited list of the most accessed files of the application.

 First, since you will start with no script generated, create an empty preload list using the `preload:placeholder` command.